nafeezurc/cu_fintech_t2_project1/README.md

 - Fire
 - Questionary
-- Alpaca-py (API key is requred for Alpaca access.
+- Alpaca-py (API key is required for Alpaca access.
 Need to create an account)
 - Pandas
 - Numpy
 - load_dotenv